15 November 2025

 What began as high-tech innovation in Japan is now scaling globally, and one organization has taken it further than anyone else.

-Narayan Seva Sansthan: Bringing Japan’s 3D Tech to Those Who Need It Most—For Free
+Narayan Sewa Sansthan: Bringing Japan’s 3D Tech to Those Who Need It Most—For Free

-Narayan Seva Sansthan, headquartered in Udaipur, India, with its U.S. 501(c)(3) Narayan Seva Sansthan USA, has fully embraced this Japanese-inspired 3D methodology.
+Narayan Sewa Sansthan, headquartered in Udaipur, India, with its U.S. 501(c)(3) Narayan Sewa Sansthan USA, has fully embraced this Japanese-inspired 3D methodology.
 They operate one of India’s most advanced prosthetic laboratories, using digital body scanning and 3D printing to manufacture and fit artificial limbs and calipers completely free of charge.

 Here’s how it works in practice: